 We can also help you understand the problems with using blood testing to estimate the alcohol concentration of the sample as an indicator of impairment in a DWI case.

 The criminal defense attorney in a DWI blood test case will often object before and at trial to the admission of the blood evidence because the results lack a sound and reliable foundational basis.
-Objections to the breath test will often center around a showing that the blood test results were not scientifically reliable or based on sound scientific theory because of problems with the testing methods or the maintanance of the equipment using during the subjects testing.
+Objections to the breath test will often center around showing that the blood test results were not scientifically reliable or based on sound scientific theory because of problems with the testing methods or the maintenance of the equipment used during the subject’s testing.

 The defense attorney might also raise objections to the qualifications of the emergency room nurse at the hospital who took the defendant’s blood specimen or show that less than sanitary procedures were used for taking the sample as required by Section 724.017 of the Transportation Code.

 The attorney will also make objections to the qualifications of the toxicology analyst to perform the tests and challenge the methods used to conduct the tests or their knowledge of those methods.